-Summative assessments take place at the end of each unit and at least once a year as written tests.
+Summative assessments take place at the end of each unit and twice a year as written tests.
 Written tests are analysed in order to support end of year assessment judgements and guide future planning.

-Each child should be involved in the review of his/her progress and be able to contribute to discussions about different aspects of his/her work, including involvement at parent meetings.
+Each child should be involved in the review of his/her progress and be able to contribute to discussions about different aspects of his/her work.

-Refer to assessment guidance for further information.
+Refer to PCS assessment guidance for further information.